After Trump Bedminster was removed as host, 2022 PGA Championship to be played at Oklahoma course

 “This is a breach of a binding contract and they have no right to terminate the agreement,” the spokeswoman said in her statement.
 “As an organization we have invested many, many millions of dollars in the 2022 PGA Championship at Trump National Golf Club, Bedminster.
 We will continue to promote the game of golf on every level and remain focused on operating the finest golf courses anywhere in the world.”

-The 2022 event, which had been awarded to Bedminster in 2014, was to be the most prestigious golf event held at any of the courses owned by Trump, whose term as the U.S. president ended when Joe Biden was sworn in last week.
+The 2022 event, which had been awarded to Bedminster in 2014, was to be the most prestigious golf event held at any of the courses owned by Trump, whose term as the president ended when Joe Biden was sworn in last week.
 In 2017, the year Trump took office, the PGA of America held the Senior PGA Championship at Trump National Golf Club in Sterling, Va., and the USGA staged the U.S. Women’s Open at Bedminster.

 In 2015, following anti-Mexican remarks Trump made when he announced his presidential campaign, the PGA of America said it would not be conducting its Grand Slam of Golf event at a course he owned near Los Angeles.
 The tournament, first staged in 1979, was subsequently discontinued.

 PGA of America CEO Seth Waugh told the Associated Press this month: “We find ourselves in a political situation not of our making.
 We’re fiduciaries for our members, for the game, for our mission and for our brand.
 And how do we best protect that?

-“Our feeling was, given the tragic events of [Jan.
+Our feeling was, given the tragic events of [Jan.
 6], that we could no longer hold it at Bedminster.
 The damage could have been irreparable.
 The only real course of action was to leave.”

 Southern Hills, located in Tulsa, previously hosted the PGA Championship in 1970, 1982, 1994 and 2007, and it also was the site of the men’s U.S. Open in 1958, 1977 and 2001.
 It was scheduled to host the PGA Championship again in 2030, but that arrangement was moved up eight years.